-This SaaS Agreement ("Agreement") is entered into by and between Digify, Inc set forth below ("Company") and the entity or person placing an order for or accessing any Services ("Customer" or "you").
+This SaaS Agreement ("Agreement") is entered into by and between Digify set forth below ("Company") and the entity or person placing an order for or accessing any Services ("Customer" or "you").
+If you reside in the United States and Canada, you are entering into this contract with Digify, Inc. If you reside outside of the United States and Canada you are entering into this contract with Digify Pte Ltd, a company registered in Singapore.
 If you are accessing or using the Services on behalf of your company, you represent that you are authorized to accept this Agreement on behalf of your company, and all references to "you" or "Customer" reference your company.

 This Agreement permits Customer to purchase subscriptions to online software-as-a-service products and other services from Company pursuant to any Company ordering documents, online registration, order descriptions or order confirmations referencing this Agreement ("Order Form(s)") and sets forth the basic terms and conditions under which those products and services will be delivered.
 This Agreement will govern Customer's initial purchase on the Effective Date as well as any future purchases made by Customer that reference this Agreement.
 Each Service is provided on a subscription basis for a set term designated on the Order Form (each, a "Subscription Term").